jonkarrer/patent_classifier/README.md

 Now we need to turn the data into tokens.
 We will use the `tokenizers` crate to do this.
 Before we can tokenize the strings, it is necessary to format them.
 This usually consists of the phrase and the CPC classification.

+Tokenization is a two-step process.

+1. First the tokenizer segments the data into small chunks.
+This is a mix of science and art, as you can split up a sentence a bunch of different ways.
+2. Second is numericalization:.
+This is the process of encoding the tokens into integers so they can be processed by the neural network.

 ```rust
 fn preprocess(rec: &PatentRecord) -> String {
     format!(